Skip to content

 Description

 What skills enable the kind of resiliency that will allow us to guide our institutions into the next decade?
-How can we best orient our colleagues in the academy and administration to build a shared commitment and higher level of trust to accelerate our institutions forward?
+How can we best orient our colleagues in the academy and administration to build a shared commitment and higher level of trust to fortify our institutions against constant pressures?

 In this two-workshop series, you will learn how to cultivate trusting relationships across your teams, give feedback with compassionate directness, and declare new directions for yourself and your organization.